 From this research, there are several basic factors that contribute to most slip and fall accidents, the most common being the repair and maintenance of the floor surface.

 According to EHS Today, the leading US occupational safety and health magazine, the main reason for over half of slip and fall and trip and fall accidents in this country are issues related to the floor itself (the other major factors include the footwear the victim was wearing at the time of the accident as well as delays in cleaning up spills).

-One type of flooring that is popular in Florida, which have specific maintenance requirements to help prevent slip and falls, are wood floors.
+One type of flooring that is popular in Florida, which has specific maintenance requirements to help prevent slip and falls, is wood floors.
 However, all wood floors are not created equal.
 They can be made from a variety of materials including pine, oak, cherry, and even bamboo, and each type of flooring comes with its own set of guidelines as to the repair and maintenance of the material.

 In addition to those materials, there are also engineered hardwoods, which is a product that has a real wood top layer placed atop several layers of assorted woods that are cross-layered or pressed together and glued.
-This construction process creates an extremely hard top surface, much harder than a standard hard wood floor, which can be an important factor in a slip and fall accident.
+This construction process creates an extremely hard top surface, much harder than a standard hardwood floor, which can be an important factor in a slip and fall accident.
 This is especially true when it comes to evaluating the severity of a victim’s injuries.